aimfeld/ZendDiCompiler/README.md

 }
 ```

-DiWrapper has automatically generated a ServiceLocator in the data directory.
+DiWrapper will automatically generate a service locator in the `data` directory and update it if constructors are changed
-Services can be created or retrieved using `DiWrapper::get()`.
-You can just constructor inject in the retrieved class and
+during development.
+Services can be created/retrieved using `DiWrapper::get()`.
+If you need a new dependency in one of your
-you don't need to worry about instantiation.
+classes, you can just put it in the constructor and DiWrapper will inject it for you.

-This is how it looks behind the scenes.
-Some services may need to be provided as shared instances (like the config in this
+# The generated factory code behind the scenes

-example).
-Just for illustration, this is the generated service locator used by `DiWrapper::get()`.
+Just for illustration, this is the generated service locator created by DiWrapper and used in `DiWrapper::get()`.

 ```
 namespace DiWrapper;